 I've written before about the depression I struggled with in my twenties and thirties.
 At the time (early 2011) it had been eight years since I'd had a bad crash.
 That streak lasted until April of this year, when I had a week of panic attacks and insomnia.
 I recovered fairly quickly, but had a relapse from late June until early August during which I could barely string three thoughts together.
 I was OK again until four very bleak days last week while on holiday with family.

 I did this to myself.
-When I left Mozilla last summer I expected things would be difficult, but as a result of me trusting the wrong people, it went even worse than I'd anticipated—so much so that I wound up running on fumes in November and December, and not long after found out that at least one major funder had blacklisted me because I was "difficult".
+When I left Mozilla last summer I expected things would be difficult, but as a result of me trusting the wrong people, it went even worse than I'd feared—so much so that I wound up working without pay in November and December, and not long after found out that at least one major funder had blacklisted me because I was "difficult".
 Things were so bad at one point that I decided I'd better polish my rusty programming skills, just in case I had to get a real job.
 The last thing I'd worked on was an e-commerce application written in Django, so I started building a forms-based application to manage Software Carpentry workshops.

 All of that might have been manageable, but while it was going on my wife and I decided to sell our house to get away from a toxic neighbor.
 And since we were doing that, it seemed only sensible to go and spend a year in England while our daughter was still young enough to actually want to hang out with her parents.
 Meanwhile, angered by Gamergate and a bunch of other things, I approached a bunch of people about organizing a two-day workshop for grassroots get-into-tech groups focused on women, minorities, the physically and mentally challenged, people coming out of prison, and everyone else who didn't fit the Silicon Valley mold.